Meeting Your Needs

 All cultures are a source of strength, and of vulnerability.
 All cultures enrich, and restrict our identities.
 All cultures are validating, and conditional.

 At Recovery Zone Counseling, I am committed to championing the rights of all races, cultures, and identity groups.
 Whatever your culture, beliefs, or background, I respect and honor the unique characteristics that intersected to create you.

 Personal responsibility.
 Freedom.
 Self-determination.
-These are the bedrocks of Existential Therapy, an approach that emphasizes the client’s capacity to make rational choices and achieve maximum potential.
-In this unique philosophical model, therapist and client are co-venturers on the journey to confront and transcend fundamental human anxieties like death, loneliness, and isolation.
+These are the bedrocks of Existential Therapy, an approach emphasizing client’s capacity to make rational choices and achieve maximum potential.
+In this unique philosophical model, therapist and client are co-venturers on the journey to confront and transcend fundamental human anxieties like death, loneliness and isolation.

 If you find yourself struggling with how to make authentic, self-directed choices that hold meaning and truth for you, Existential Therapy might be the ideal approach.
-A therapists will help you identify and understand your unique array of challenges and symptoms, directing your focus toward positive experiences like relationships, spirituality, self-actualization, love, and reverence.
+A therapist will help you identify and understand your unique array of challenges and symptoms, directing your focus toward positive experiences like relationships, spirituality, self-actualization, love and reverence.

 Family Systems Therapy

 In Family Systems Therapy, treatment involves the entire family unit, not just its symptomatic members.
 Because many psychological issues arise in the family of origin, healing the family as a whole can be crucial for individuals with mental health conditions.
 Therapists know how to navigate this delicate process to lead families to stronger connections and deeper healing.